gittrends-app/github-proxy-server/samples/pygithub/README.md

 [PyGithub](https://github.com/PyGithub/PyGithub) is a Python library to access the GitHub REST API.

-To use the proxy server, you need to use a custom hostname.
+To use with the proxy server, you need to use a custom `baseUrl`.
 For example, replace

 ```python
 g = Github("{access_token}")